VISIT OUR ART STORE ▶

 Flat washes are everywhere in watercolor paintings.
 They’re beneficial when creating backgrounds, like soft skies or warm sunsets.

 A flat wash simply means applying an even layer of color over a large area without streaks or blotches.
-That smooth finish gives your artwork a polished, professional look.
+That smooth finish gives the artwork a polished, professional look.

 But while it may sound easy, getting it right takes a bit of planning and the right tools.
-Let me show you what can go wrong—and how to avoid it.
+They show what can go wrong—and how to avoid it.

 Common Mistakes Beginners Make

-Let's start with the most significant reasons a flat wash goes wrong.
-I've been there and want to help you avoid the same mistakes.
+Let’s start with the most significant reasons a flat wash goes wrong.
+They’ve been there and want to help others avoid the same mistakes.

 Mistake 1: Using the Wrong Brush Size